bfoley4/OOFinalProject/documentation.md

 ### Types
 1. What types does the language support?
   * Swift: In Swift, there are two kinds of types: named types and compound types.
-    - A named type is a type that can be given a particular name when it is defined.
-Named types include classes, structures, enumerations, and protocols.
-For example, instances of a user-defined class named MyClass have the type MyClass.
-In addition to user-defined named types, the Swift standard library defines many commonly used named types, including those that represent arrays, dictionaries, and optional values.
+    - Named type: Type that can be given a particular name when defined.
+Includes classes, structures enumerations, and protocols.
+In C#, instances of a user-defined class named Dog have the type Dog.
+The Swift standard library also defines many commonly used name types; arrays, dictionaries, and optional values.
-    - A compound type is a type without a name, defined in the Swift language itself.
-There are two compound types: function types and tuple types.
-A compound type may contain named types and other compound types.
-For instance, the tuple type (Int, (Int, Int)) contains two elements: The first is the named type Int, and the second is another compound type (Int, Int).
+    - Compound type: Type without a name, defined in the language itself.

   * C#:
-    - Built-in Types: C# provides a standard set of built-in numeric types to represent integers, floating point values, Boolean expressions, text characters, decimal values, and other types of data.
-There are also built-in string and object types.
-These are available for you to use in any C# program.
-    - Custom Type: You use the struct, class, interface, and enum constructs to create your own custom types.
-The .NET Framework class library itself is a collection of custom types provided by Microsoft that you can use in your own applications.
-By default, the most frequently used types in the class library are available in any C# program.
-Others become available only when you explicitly add a project reference to the assembly in which they are defined.
-After the compiler has a reference to the assembly, you can declare variables (and constants) of the types declared in that assembly in source code.
-    - Reference Types: A type that is defined as a class, delegate, array, or interface is a reference type.
-At run time, when you declare a variable of a reference type, the variable contains the value null until you explicitly create an instance of the object by using the new operator, or assign it an object that has been created elsewhere by using

 ### Classes
 1. Defining